• Skip to primary navigation

 Pre-heat the oven to 400 degrees.
 Line a standard muffin/cupcake tin with cupcake liners.

-ingredients for the best corn muffins In a large bowl whisk together the following ingredients together until combined:
+ingredients for the best corn muffins

 • 1 cup cornmeal